mraveri/tensiometer/README.rst

 Description
 ============

-The tensiometer package is a collection of tools that extends `GetDist <https://pypi.org/project/GetDist/>`_ capabilities to test the level of agreement/disagreement between different posterior distributions.
+The tensiometer package is a collection of tools to test the level of agreement/disagreement between different posterior distributions.

 The best way to get up to speed is to read through the worked example `full worked example <https://tensiometer.readthedocs.org/en/latest/tension_example.html>`_